-Handling of clinical samples, positive controls (template RNA), or amplified PCR products (template DNA) should be spatially separated from handling of the stock kit components 1, 2 and 3 to avoid their contamination.
+Handling of clinical samples, positive controls (template RNA), or amplified PCR products (template DNA) should be spatially separated from handling of the stock kit components 1, 2 and 3 to minimize the risk of their accidental contamination with template RNA/DNA.
 The best practice is to prepare the RT-PCR master mix from components 1, 2, and 3 and to transfer this mix into the PCR plate at designated location (e.g., PCR box), in which RNA or DNA templates are never handled.
 This space should also have assigned equipment (e.g., pipettes, tips, and vials) not used for other purposes (i.e., never used for handling of RNA/DNA templates).
 PCR plates with master mix are then transferred to other locations (e.g., other PCR box), where the samples or positive controls are added.